 Turkey is done when internal temperature reaches 180°

-Always allow your turkey to rest at least 15 minutes before carving!
+Always allow your turkey to rest at least 20 to 30 minutes before carving!
 That will give you time to snap some pics to share on Instagram anyway.
-Tag me!
-I want to see your turkey!
+Tag me on Instagram!
+I’d like to see your turkey!

 Always reserve several pieces of fruit to adorn the serving platter.
 This Citrus & Herb Brined Roasted Turkey disappeared completely.
 There were no leftovers.